 Chocolate, chocolate, chocolate.
 The chewy “bar” underpinnings of this Greens Bar flavor were just a barely their reminder that you weren’t eating a chocolate dessert.

 I loved that this flavor wasn’t overpoweringly coconut, but rather had a generous smattering of coconut throughout for a nice texture and flavor variation..

 Overall, it would be hard to pick a favorite, but I’d probably repurchase the polar opposites first – Wildberry and Chocolate Chunk – the former being best as an “everyday” bar and the latter offering that almost-dessert essence for an afternoon sweets craving.

-Dietary Notes: By ingredients, these bars are Vegan, Dairy-Free, Egg-Free, and Gluten-Free.
+Dietary Notes: By ingredients, these Good Greens Wellness Bars are Vegan, Dairy-Free, Egg-Free, and Gluten-Free.
 However, always see the packaging and contact the company for allergen “may contain” labeling and manufacturing processes, particularly where severe food allergies are a concern.
 Also, the bars do use certified gluten-free oats and their Good Greens Superfood Powder blend in each bar does contain wheatgrass juice, wheat sprout powder, and barley grass.
 These ingredients are classified as gluten-free, but they can have a high risk of cross-contamination with the gluten-containing seeds.
 Use your best judgment to decide if the bars are safe for you.

 For Product Information: Visit the Good Greens website at www.goodgreens.com.